ZupIT/horusec-docs/content/en/docs/Key concepts.md

 On this case, the vulnerability is a false positive.

-An example: A test file that you want to know if the URL for connecting to the database is being assembled correctly.
+For example, a test file that you want to know if the URL for connecting to the database is being assembled correctly.
 The URL would be:

 ```text
 conn := "postgresql://root:root@postgresql:5432/horusec_db?sslmode=disable"